It’s the moment we all dream about.

 But just because you have money, doesn’t mean you can be careless.
 It’s important to carefully interview every member of the team you're putting together before hiring them, to ensure they’ll act in your best interests and meet your needs.

-Make a plan for your money
+Make a plan for your money with financial advice

 Depending on your win, if it’s invested properly with the right tax structure and the right protections, it could set you up for financial freedom.
 It can give you the ability to make working optional.